Pandaqi/Pandaqi-Studio/pandaqi-studio/content/creature-quellector/_index.md

 boardgame: true

 title: "Creature Quellector"
-headerTitle: "Creature Quellector | A game you can play while standing in line, about collecting and battling creatures."
+headerTitle: "A game you can play while standing in line, about collecting and battling creatures"
 blurb: "Choose your battles wisely and build the strongest hand of magical creatures.
 A waitless game, playable without table, chairs, or loads of material"

-fullHeaderImg: "creature_quellector_header"
-headerImg: "creature_quellector_header"

-headerThumb: "favicon"

 customHeight: "large"
 headerDarkened: true